ultrazohm/ultrazohm_sw/docs/source/mpsoc/framework/uz_Transformation/uz_Transformation.rst

 .. doxygenfunction:: uz_transformation_3ph_dq_to_alphabeta

-This function converts the dq0 rotating reference frame  omponents into the stationary αβγ reference frame.
+This function converts the dq0 rotating reference frame components into the stationary αβγ reference frame.
-``X`` is a placeholder and can be replaced by either ``U``, ``I`` or any other applicable unit.
+``X`` is a placeholder and can be replaced by either ``V``, ``I``, or any other applicable unit.
 The d-Axis has to be aligned with the A-phase.

 .. math::